afsc-assessments/ebswp_2023/doc/EBSpollock.md

 produce equivalent measurements of pollock backscatter under survey conditions (De Robertis et al., 2019).

-The three USVs reached the Bering Sea on July 4 and conducted a survey until August 20.
-Each vehicle covered about one third of the total survey area normally covered by research vessel, with each USV proceeding from south to north.
-The timing of the survey was within the window of other acoustic surveys in the EBS (Fig. \ref{fig:at_timing}).
-The USVs were equipped with Simrad EK80 mini split-beam echo sounders equipped with 38/200 kHz combi-split transducers which were calibrated before and after the survey The instruments were similar to those used on previous ship-based AT surveys.
-One important difference is that the USVs were equipped with smaller transducers which transmit an 18 degree beam---larger than the 7 degree beam emitted from the larger transducers carried by NOAA survey vessels.
-Given the larger beamwidth, the so-called ‘acoustic dead zone’ differs.
-This zone refers to a near seafloor area within the beam where fish may go undetected (and this varies with beamwidth angle).
-To correct for this difference, we applied the method of Ona and Mitson (1996) and found that, given the physical differences from the equipment and the degree to which fish aggregate near the seafloor, the adjustment to the data meant a 6.7% increase in total backscatter.

 The ship-based AT surveys use trawls to sample fish aggregations observed acoustically.
 One drawback of using the USVs is the inability to confirm the species, size, and biological characteristics of the acoustic backscatter.
 The lack of biological samples affects the ability to convert the areal measures of acoustic backscatter (sA, m2 nmi-2) into pollock biomass.
 The conversion depends on the species composition and size distribution of the backscattering organisms.
 Also, biological samples help determine the age composition of the pollock that are within the backscatter.
 Fortunately, midwater fish in the survey area are predominately pollock (Fig. \ref{fig:at_pollock_in_sa}).
 This simplifies the interpretation of acoustic measurements since fish aggregations are most likely to be pollock (e.g. as is assumed in the AVO backscatter index derived from the bottom trawl charter vessels (Honkalehto et al., 2011).
 Nonetheless, retrospective analysis indicates that there is a strong relationship between total backscatter and biomass estimates from the research ships (Fig. \ref{fig:at_sa_biom}).
 As a result, linear regressions of these relationships (Fig. \ref{fig:at_sa_biom_regress}) were used to convert the acoustic backscatter to biomass for the USV data collected in 2020.
 As in previous surveys, the midwater component (>3m above bottom), and the demersal component ( 0.5 to 3m above bottom) were converted to biomass using separate relationships and then combined as demersal community composition is more diverse than in midwater (Lauffenburger et al., 2017).
-A sensitivity analysis in which the biomass in each year was predicted based on the trawl samples in other years rather than the trawl observations in that year suggests that this conversion does not alter the primary trends in the time series (Fig. \ref{fig:at_usv_biom}).
+A sensitivity analysis in which the biomass in each year was predicted based on the trawl samples in other years rather than the trawl observations in that year suggests that this conversion does not alter the primary trends in the time series (Fig.
+\ref{fig:at_usv_biom}).

 Another component of uncertainty for the USV data was the fact that due to time constraints, the transect spacing to cover the area of the EBS had to be doubled (this survey design was a